petri-labs/mokita/x/twap/README.md

 $$a_n = \sum_{i=0}^{n-1} p_i (t_{i+1} - t_i)$$
 If we maintain such an accumulator for every pool, with `t_0 = pool_creation_time` to `t_n = current_block_time`, we can easily compute the TWAP for any interval.
 The TWAP for the time interval of price points `t_i` to `t_j` is then $twap = \frac{a_j - a_i}{t_j - t_i}$, which is constant time given the accumulator values.

-In Mokisis, we maintain accumulator records for every pool, for the last 48 hours.
+In Mokita, we maintain accumulator records for every pool, for the last 48 hours.
 We also maintain within each accumulator record in state, the latest spot price.
 This allows us to interpolate accumulation records between times.
 Namely, if I want the twap from `t=10s` to `t=15s`, but the time records are at `9s, 13s, 17s`, this is fine.